simplex-chat/simplexmq/protocol/simplex-messaging.md

 4. Proxy receives the double-encrypted response from the destination server, removes one encryption layer and forwards it to the client.

-The diagram below shows the encrypttion layers for `PFWD`/`RFWD` commands and `RRES`/`PRES` responses:
+The diagram below shows the encryption layers for `PFWD`/`RFWD` commands and `RRES`/`PRES` responses:

 - s2r - encryption between client and SMP relay, with relay key returned in relay handshake, with MITM by proxy mitigated by verifying the certificate fingerprint included in the relay address.
-This encryptio prevents proxy server from observing commands and responses - proxy does not know how many different queues a connected client sends messages and commands to.
+This encryption prevents proxy server from observing commands and responses - proxy does not know how many different queues a connected client sends messages and commands to.
 - e2e - end-to-end encryption per SMP queue, with additional client encryption inside it.
 - p2r - additional encryption between proxy and SMP relay with the shared secret agreed in the handshake, to mitigate traffic correlation inside TLS.
 - r2c - additional encryption between SMP relay and client to prevent traffic correlation inside TLS.